pytorch/tutorials/prototype_source/pt2e_quant_ptq_static.rst

     |                    convert_pt2e                       |
     —--------------------------------------------------------
                                 |
-                    Reference Quantized Model
+                        Quantized Model
                                 |
     —--------------------------------------------------------
     |                       Lowering                        |
     —--------------------------------------------------------
                                 |
-            Executorch, or Inductor, or <Other Backends>
+            Executorch, Inductor or <Other Backends>

 The PyTorch 2.0 export quantization API looks like this: